wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/creating-custom-dashboards.rst

 Creating visualizations
 ^^^^^^^^^^^^^^^^^^^^^^^

-To create a visualization, click the upper-left menu icon and navigate to **OpenSearch Dashboards** > **Visualize**.
+To create a visualization, click the upper-left menu icon and navigate to **Explore** > **Visualize**.
 This action will open a page where a list of visualizations is displayed if any have already been created.
 If not, the page will show a **Create new visualization** button in the middle.

 .. thumbnail:: /images/wazuh-dashboard/custom-dashboards/create-new-visualization.png
    :align: center